-This 4-step framework showcases details of buying a niche website.
+This 4-step framework showcases how to buy websites.
 The steps include the business model, due diligence, finding sites for sale, and valuations.

-The process of acquiring a content site can be broken down into a 4-step framework:
+The process of buying websites can be broken down into a 4-step framework:

 Looking to learn how to do website flips?
 Our detailed course covers the ins and outs of buying and selling content websites.
 Get a decade of experience in a day.
 Check out the course!